-New York State at last fulfilled the promise of a fully funded Foundation Aid formula to the Black, Latinx, brown and low-income students across the state, albeit over a decade late.
+New York state is on the brink of fulfilling the promise of a fully funded Foundation Aid formula to the Black, Latinx, brown and low-income students across the state, albeit over a decade late.
 The state MUST keep its promise and invest in students.